Second presidency of Lula da Silva: Government and state enterprises budget deficits

 The year 2023 ended with a primary deficit of 230 billion reais, the second worst in history, behind only 2020, the year of the COVID-19 pandemic.
 According to Haddad, the result was increased, in part, by the decision to immediately pay the stock of court orders not paid during the Jair Bolsonaro Government, amounting to 92 billion Reals.
+Later, in 2024, According to the Central Bank of Brazil, federal state-owned enterprises recorded major losses during that year, totalling around 6.7 billion reais, the largest deficit in 23 years.